 What payment do you accept?

 We prefer check or cash but, for your convience we accept all major credit cards.
-We also accept any FSA/HSA spending account which can be used to pay for acupuncture.
-Want to give the gift of acupuncture?
-Gift certificates are available.
+We also accept any FSA/HSA spending account which can be used to pay for acupuncture and gift certificates are available.

 What if I need to cancel my appointment?

 Should you need to cancel or reschedule your appointment please notify the office at 727-871-0928.
 Per our cancellation policy, there is a $25 fee for any appointment canceled with less than 24 hours notice and any appointment canceled with less than 8 hours notice will result in a full treatment fee.
 We understand we all have emergencies in life and those will be considered before any fee assigned.

 What can I expect during a treatment?

 A diagnosis is done by assessing tongue, pulse, and determining what is producing your chief complaint.
 The actual treatment consists of acupuncture and the possibility of additional therapies like cupping, gua sha (scraping), or if a herbal formula is needed to increase your healing.
 A holistic approach to your well being may include nutritional recommendations and ways to decrease stress and improve sleep.

 Results can happen with the first treatment lasting a few hours to a couple of days.
 As you continue your recommended treatment plan the results should last longer as the recurrance of your chief complaint decreases.
 Outcomes are individual with acute issues requiring less treatment and chronic conditions requiring several more treatments for desired results.